Quick Stats

 - Support for both general operations and specific commissioning projects

-- Preference for organizations with national or international reputations
+- Preference for organisations with national or international reputations

 Key Takeaways for Grant Writers

-- No Public Applications: The SHS Foundation operates exclusively through invitation and preselected organizations; do not submit unsolicited proposals
+- No Public Applications: The SHS Foundation operates exclusively through invitation and preselected organisations; do not submit unsolicited proposals

 - Relationship-Driven: Funding decisions are made based on existing relationships and board knowledge of the performing arts sector

-- Performing Arts Focus: Nearly exclusive focus on dance and theater; organizations outside these areas are unlikely to be considered
+- Performing Arts Focus: Nearly exclusive focus on dance and theatre; organisations outside these areas are unlikely to be considered

-- Significant Grant Sizes: With a median grant of $33,000 and grants ranging up to $515,000, the foundation makes substantial commitments to supported organizations
+- Significant Grant Sizes: With a median grant of $33,000 and grants ranging up to $515,000, the foundation makes substantial commitments to supported organisations

-- New York Concentration: Strong preference for New York-based organizations, particularly those in the New York City metropolitan area and Hudson Valley
+- New York Concentration: Strong preference for New York-based organisations, particularly those in the New York City metropolitan area and Hudson Valley

-- Established Institutions Preferred: Grant recipients are primarily well-established organizations with professional operations and strong reputations
+- Established Institutions Preferred: Grant recipients are primarily well-established organisations with professional operations and strong reputations

 - Strategic Partnerships: The foundation engages in co-funding arrangements (e.g., with Doris Duke Foundation) and supports commissioning of new works